 There is a lot to see and do in Massachusetts that allows you to appreciate its beauty.
 From the scenic coastal destinations, historical harbors, and natural landmarks, the Bay State has something for everyone to enjoy.
 Let’s take a look at the most beautiful places in Massachusetts that are a must-see when you visit.

 When is the Best Time to Visit Massachusetts?

 Well, there is beauty to be found year round in the Bay State, for sure!
 Winter getaways in Massachusetts are all that is cozy and warm, spring in places like Boston are a celebration of new growth and rejuvenation, but when it comes right down to it, summer and fall probably offer the best opportunity for viewing the most beautiful places in Massachusetts.

 1. Boston Harbor

-Boston is much too large to experience it all in one trip, so I’ll let you in on a tip: the Boston Harbor is a must-see.
+Boston is much too large to experience it all in one day, so I’ll let you in on a tip: the Boston Harbor is a must-see.
 You might’ve heard about the harbor as the famous site of the historic Boston Tea Party.
 Today, it offers many beautiful sights to enjoy while pondering the myth if the water still tastes like tea.

-You can go for a leisure stroll on the Boston Harborwalk, where you’ll have views of Massachusetts Bay and the endless ship masts docked in the harbor.
+You can go for a leisure stroll on the Boston Harborwalk, where you’ll have scenic views of Massachusetts Bay and the endless ship masts docked in the harbor.
 Take a harbor cruise to view the magical skyline of Boston Harbour, undeniably one of the most beautiful places in MA.